Pardes (2015 TV series)

-Pardes is a Pakistani television drama series originally aired on Hum Sitaray starting from 28 October 2015 to 6 January 2016.
-It is written by K Rahman and directed by Sabir Waheed.
-The series features Sarwat Gillani, Faisal Rehman, Taifoor Khan, Juggan Kazim, Erum Akhtar and Sehar Afzal in leading roles.
-Besides Pakistan, the series is also set in Phuket, Thailand.
+Pardes (پردیس) is a Pakistani television drama series written by K Rahman and directed by Sabir Waheed.
+It aired on Hum Sitaray from 28 October 2015 to 6 January 2016, comprising ten episodes.
+The series stars Sarwat Gillani, Faisal Rehman, Juggan Kazim, Taifoor Khan, Erum Akhtar, and Sehar Afzal in leading roles.
+The narrative is set partly in Lahore and partly in Phuket, Thailand.

 Plot

-Pardes revolves around a household from Lahore where two brothers live together happily with their families.
-On the wedding days of their children, the elder brother's son, Kabeer refuses to marry the daughter of younger brother, Mubashir.
-He leaves the house and goes to abroad to his friend, Sonia whom he knows and becomes a friend on internet.
-Sonia lives in Phuket with her mother and works in the house of a rich businessman, Makdoom Shah Zaman.
-She takes care of the wife of Zaman, Geati who has some problems likely bipolar disorder.
+Two brothers live together with their families in Lahore.
+When their children are to be married, the elder brother's son Kabeer refuses to wed the daughter of his uncle Mubashir and leaves the country.
+He travels to Phuket to be with Sonia, a woman he met online.
+Sonia lives with her mother and works in the household of a wealthy businessman, Makhdoom Shah Zaman, as a carer for Zaman's wife Geati, who has a mental health condition.